chao921125/scroll-seamless/README.en.md

 - Multi-platform import: import, require, UMD
 - Common utility methods are extracted for reuse and extension
 - Complete test cases and rich examples
-- Entry file index.js/ts in root, all build outputs in dist/
+- Entry file index.js/ts in the root directory, all build outputs in dist/

 ---